hansSchall/jsbinpack/README.md

 - Maximum number of strings and objects (includes arrays, maps, sets, ArrayBuffer, ...): 4,294,967,295 (u32 limit)
-- maximum payload: difficult to calculate, but somewhere in the magnitude of 10^29 bytes (to store this amount of data you need your FS / RAM having 128bit-addressing mode)
+- maximum payload: difficult to calculate, but somewhere in the magnitude of 10^29 bytes
 - the TS/JS-Implementation is limited to 9 Petabytes due to the integer size limit.
-Please let me know if you have the ability to test this use case 😏
+Please let me know if you have the ability to test this use case 😏.
+  Until this has been tested, using such large amounts of data is considered undefined behavior.

 ## Advanced usage